paul-brtd/FatesList/docs/docs/advanced/self-hosting.md

 BTW please add your bots there if you want to support us

 !!! danger
     Fates List is very very difficult to self host.
-It also needs a huge amount of moving parts.
+It also needs a huge amount of moving parts. **This page is only meant for people developing Fates List**

 **How to deploy**